Automattic/jetpack/readme.txt

 * Top Posts Widget: avoid Fatal Errors when the widget is used on a site using WPML, and when a popular post cannot be found by WPML.

 **Bug fixes**
+* Publicize: avoid errors when DOMDocument is not available.
 * Search: make sure module cannot be activated when the site does not use a Plan.
 * SEO Tools: do not output any custom meta tags if another SEO plugin is already active.
 * Sitemaps: wait a minute before to generate sitemaps when the feature is activated, to avoid performance issues.